FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-versions.md

 {% tab softwareType Spigot  %}
    {: .warning}
-   > We recommend you to use Paper or Purpur instead of spigot because of performance improvements and extra stability.
+   > We recommend using Paper or Purpur instead of Spigot, as they offer better performance and increased stability.

 1. Download the official Spigot Buildtools [here](https://www.spigotmc.org/wiki/buildtools/).

-2. Create an empty, temporary, folder where the installer will download the server files to.
+2. Create an empty temporary folder where BuildTools can generate the server files.

 3. Run the installer and select the desired minecraft version.

    {: .warning}
-   > Windows Defender may show a warning, this is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Quilt website; however, since this is third-party software, we are not legally responsible for its use.
+   > Windows Defender may show a warning, this is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Spigot website; however, since this is third-party software, we are not legally responsible for its use.

 4. Enter `server.jar`in the "final name" field.